U.S. Senate joins House to pass sweeping new health bill

 The bill also calls for $1.8 billion in funding for Vice President Joseph Biden's Cancer Moonshot initiative designed to bolster cancer research by reducing bureaucracy and promoting research collaboration.

+Under the Act patient input will be formally incorporated into the FDA's drug review process.

+Funding for the Act will be offset by reductions in some Medicaid payments and through the sale of oil from the Strategic Petroleum Reserve.
+The White House supports the bill but said earlier it was concerned that draining the Petroleum Reserve "continues a bad precedent of selling off longer term energy security assets to satisfy near term budget scoring needs."

-(Reporting by Toni Clarke in Washington; Editing by Leslie Adler)
+(Reporting by Toni Clarke in Washington; editing by Leslie Adler and Tom Brown)